My Sister’s Keeper (Review)

 ----

-Director: Nick Cassavetes Cast:
+Director: Nick Cassavetes Writer(s):

-My Sister's Keeper (Review), reviewed by Katina Vangopoulos on 2009-07-28T10:39:25+00:00 rating 4.0 out of 5
+My Sister's Keeper (Review), reviewed by Katina Vangopoulos on 2009-07-28T10:39:25+00:00 rating 4.0 out of5

 Ah, how Hollywood presents so many possibilities.
 Its two biggest child stars, Dakota Fanning and Abigail Breslin, in the one film?
 Sounds intriguing enough, and for My Sister’s Keeper it looked to be a go, but Fanning eventually pulled out (allegedly for refusing to shave her head) and the dream pairing was gone.
 The first Jodi Picoult novel to be adapted for cinemas has more than its fair share of A-listers, and as one of her biggest sellers the film has fielded high expectations.
 As an adaptation it will satisfy most fans, and as a stand-alone film it is beautifully crafted.